 Let's get started.

 We googled around to find a recipe for our Branzino that we purchased at the Buford Highway Farmers Market.
 If you ever find yourself in Atlanta, you should make it a point to stop in.
-It is one of the secret sources that the high end chef's use for inspiration.
+It is one of the secret sources that notable chefs around town use for inspiration.
 They stock produce from all over the world and have a large fish market.
 Truly a treasure.

 A Branzino is a european sea bass.